 What Is MarTech and Why Is It Important to Your Business?

-MarTech is becoming an increasingly important term for businesses and marketers to be aware of.
+MarTech tools are becoming an increasingly important term for businesses and marketers to be aware of.

-While the use of technology in marketing is not new, the adoption of digital tools and platforms by SMBs to improve their campaigns has seen a dramatic rise in recent years.
+While the use of technology in marketing is not new, the adoption of MarTech platforms by SMBs to improve their campaigns has seen a dramatic rise in recent years.

 In short, spend on marketing is rising every year from businesses across the country, and a large proportion of that is being spent on marketing technology and specifically digital tools and platforms.

-Why Are Businesses Investing So Much in MarTech?
+Why Are Businesses Investing So Much in MarTech Tools?

 The reason a lot of businesses are investing in marketing technology is simply down to competition.

 As leading businesses see the results of adopting MarTech solutions, others fear being left behind, and see investment as an opportunity.

 More than half of marketers (56%) think the MarTech industry is evolving faster than their companies’ use of marketing technology